Image Generation from Contextually-Contradictory Prompts

-Since our method builds upon FLUX.1~[dev], we directly compare our results against this base model to clearly demonstrate the improvements achieved by our approach.
-Additionally, we include a comparison to the training-free method R2F~\cite{park2024rare}, which similarly employs a large language model (LLM) to alternate between different prompts during generation.
-As R2F is implemented based on SD3~\cite{esser2024scaling}, we also compare our results to this model.
-Lastly, we compare against the fine-tuned model Ella~\cite{hu2024ella}, which is currently publicly available with SD 1.5 as its base model.
+\paragraph{\textbf{Implementation Details.}} We use FLUX.1~[dev]~\citep{flux2024} as the base T2I model and GPT-4o~\citep{achiam2023gpt} for prompt decomposition.
+In all experiments, inference is performed using $T=50$ steps and the LLM is restricted to at most three proxies per prompt.
+Baseline hyperparameters follow their original papers or implementations, with $T=50$ steps for fair comparison.
+To further demonstrate robustness, we also report results with SD3.0 using the same LLM-generated proxy prompts and intervals.

+\paragraph{\textbf{Baselines.}} We compare SAP against the following approaches: (1) base models FLUX-dev (denoted by FLUX)~\citep{flux2024} and SD3.0~\citep{esser2024scaling}; (2) R2F~\citep{park2024rare}, a training-free method reported under three settings: SD3.0 (original), FLUX-schnell (official), and our reimplementation on FLUX; (3) Annealing Guidance~\citep{yehezkel2025navigating}, which trains a small MLP to predict the classifier-free guidance scale at each step; and (4) Ella~\citep{hu2024ella}, a fine-tuned model on SD1.5.
+(5) VL-DNP~\citep{chang2025dynamic}, a VLM-guided negative prompting method, evaluated using SD3 with Qwen2.5-VL-7B.

-\paragraph{\textbf{Datasets}} We evaluate our method using three datasets: Whoops! \cite{Bitton_Guetta_2023}, Whoops-Hard, and ContraBench. \textit{Whoops!} consists of 500 prompts paired with commonsense-defying images, designed to test visual reasoning and compositional understanding.
-While relevant to our task, many of its prompts are relatively easy for modern T2I models and fail to consistently reveal their limitations.
-To address this, we curate a more challenging dataset \textit{Whoops-Hard}, a subset comprising 100 particularly difficult prompts from Whoops!~\cite{Bitton_Guetta_2023}.
-This challenging benchmark provides a stronger basis for evaluating text-to-image generation given the current performance of state-of-the-art methods.
-Furthermore, to test more challenging cases of semantic alignment, we introduce a new benchmark \textit{ContraBench}, a curated set of 40 prompts crafted to induce strong contextual contradictions, including background-object mismatches, semantic tension, and scale conflicts.
-ContraBench serves as a focused, high-difficulty benchmark for evaluating text-image alignment on prompts that contain contextual contradictions.
-We will make both ContraBench and the Whoops-Hard subset publicly available.
+\paragraph{\textbf{Datasets}} We evaluate SAP using three datasets: Whoops! \citep{Bitton_Guetta_2023}, Whoops-Hard, and ContraBench. \textit{Whoops!} consists of 500 prompts paired with commonsense-defying images, designed to test visual reasoning and compositional understanding.
+While relevant to our task, many of its prompts are relatively easy for modern T2I models and do not consistently expose model limitations.

+To address this, we curate \textit{Whoops-Hard}, a subset of 100 particularly difficult prompts from Whoops!, providing a stronger benchmark for evaluating current state-of-the-art models.
+To further probe semantic alignment under contradictory conditions, we introduce \textit{ContraBench}, a curated set of 40 prompts capturing contextual contradictions.
+The dataset was constructed in two steps: (1) ChatGPT generated candidate prompts based on the definition of contextual contradictions, and (2) human annotators filtered them to retain only those that clearly expressed contradictions.
+The full prompt lists for both datasets are provided in the Appendix.